 Commentary: Want Congress to fast track health reform?
-Write bills to support business rather than people
+Write bills to support business rather than people.

 With John McCain’s support, and a tie-breaking vote by Vice-President Mike Pence, the Republican party managed to bring the Better Care Reconciliation Act of 2017 to repeal and replace the Affordable Care Act (aka Obamacare) to the Senate floor for debate.
 Originally proposed in March 2017, made it out of committee in record time.

-The Senate rejected the bill Wednesday, but Republican leaders are now trying to gain support for a slimmed-down version.
-It’s unclear exactly what the “skinny” bill would include, but so far all versions of the Republican health plans include variations of measures to decrease government support of Medicaid by approximately 850 billion dollars over the next 10 years and leave 20-25 million more Americans without health insurance.
-Many of them substantially increase average premiums.
+The Senate rejected the bill Wednesday and voted down a "skinny" version Friday.
+Whether or not Republicans will decide to try again is unknown.
+Whether or not Republicans will decide to try again is unknown.
+However, it is unlikely that any revised version would eliminate the measures to decrease government support of Medicaid by approximately 850 billion dollars over the next 10 years, raise the cost of average premiums and leave 20-25 million more Americans without health insurance.

 In contrast, health care proposals that actually benefit the public, sometimes at the expense of Big Insurance, Big Food, and other “Bigs”, seem destined to be shuffled from committee to committee for years without ever being openly debated in Congress and in front of America.
 Something is wrong here.
 Why should health care bills designed to enrich big business be prioritized over those that promote a healthier America?

-Note: Editor's note: This column has been updated to include the news of the Senate's vote against the Republican healthcare bill on July 28.